How to claim compensation for construction and building site accidents

 We have recovered an additional £21.2m more in compensation for clients who switched to us from their previous firm.
 Contact us now to discover the real value of your claim.

-What type of construction site injuries can i claim for?
+What type of construction site and building site injuries can I claim for?

 As construction sites are hazardous environments, poor Health and Safety could lead to serious injuries including: